Emancipation Day

-August 1
+1 August or the first Monday in August

 The Slavery Abolition Act 1833, which abolished slavery throughout the British Empire (with the exceptions "of the Territories in the Possession of the East India Company", the "Island of Ceylon" and "the Island of Saint Helena"; the exceptions were eliminated in 1843), came into force the following year, on 1 August 1834.

-Only slaves below the age of six were freed.
-Enslaved people older than six years of age were redesignated as "apprentices" and required to work, 40 hours per week without pay, as part of compensation payment to their former owners.
+The legislation only freed slaves below the age of six.
+Enslaved people older than six years of age were re-designated as "apprentices" and required to work 40 hours per week without pay, as part of compensation payment to their former owners.
 Full emancipation was finally achieved at midnight on 31 July 1838.